Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-• Chicken fingers covers your daily need of Vitamin B3 50% more than Grapefruit.
+• Chicken fingers cover your daily need for vitamin B3, 50% more than grapefruit.

 These are the specific foods used in this comparison Fast foods, chicken tenders and Grapefruit, raw, pink and red, all areas.